PaulB-H/PaulB-H/README.md

   ### Mon Aug 12, 2024

-  <p>I have been getting familiar with different brushes in Krita and hoarding any good bundles I can find.
+  <p>I am getting familiar with different brushes in Krita, and hoarding any good bundles I can find.
 Advanced brushes can make certian things, particuarilly textures and hair, a lot easier.</p>

   <p>I have been trying a few different methods to make dragon scales, a reptile skin pattern with a couple  layers underneath to help make an outline around each scale.
 I am pretty happy with how this is turning out!</p>